-We must be mindful of our competitive natures, environments and educational methods.
+Our nature, environment and education promotes competition.
+However all of Nature is built on cooperation.
+This means that people are in opposition to Nature.
 Contrary to generations of belief, competition is seldom the most effective means of producing quality results.
-The Yield Method recognizes that cooperation is a vastly more inclusive and constructive process under which we can all work and benefit.
-When we redefine the goal to ensure everyone wins then the individual is also guaranteed success.
+Nexus Science recognizes that cooperation is a vastly more inclusive and constructive process under which we can all work and benefit.
+Nexus Science redefines the success to ensure that everyone wins.

 FREEDOM TO FAIL

-The Yield Method embraces “failure” as a necessary and vital means for discovery which we are lacking or which needs correction.
+Nexus Science embraces “failure” as a necessary means for discovery.
 Due to our competitive nature, society has made “failure” a shameful incidence which we are meant to hide and obscure.
-We are taught (particularly in Westernized cultures) from our youth not to fail and not to admit failure or risk harsh judgement and penalty from our peers.
-Hence we are robbing ourselves of a key contributor to our ability to grow, evolve and transform.
+We are often taught in youth not to fail or admit failure for fear of judgement and penalty from our peers.
+Here we are robbing ourselves of a key contributor to our growth, evolution and transformation.

-The Yield Method deems failure as an opportunity.
-Not an opportunity judge, scorn or punish another, but for us to learn.
-We not only look fondly on failure as being a success but we encourage failure because it provides fuel for the fire of our growth.
-Negative thoughts, incapabilities, fears, anxieties, phobias, self-consciousness are all part of life and being human and these things are shared commonly amongst all of us.
-They are not shameful and should never be avoided obscured.
-Freedom to Fail as a principle is effective in a good, safe, supportive and friendly environment where failure is an option.
+Nexus Science deems failure as an opportunity.
+Not to judge, scorn or punish another, but to learn.
+We look fondly on failure as success and we encourage failure because it provides fuel for the fire of growth.
+Negative thoughts, fears, anxieties and self-consciousness, etc. are all part of life and being human and these things are shared commonly amongst all of us.
+Failure is not shameful and should not be avoided.
+Freedom to Fail, as a principle, is essential for creating a safe, supportive and friendly environment where failure is an option.

 INVESTMENT IN THE GROUP

-Whether it is the family, team, crew, club, company, band, cast or squad.
-Whatever the name or dynamic, nobody feels connected to any group that they haven’t invested in.
+Whether we are talking about a family, team, crew, club, company, band, cast or squad, whatever the name or dynamic, nobody feels connected to any group that they haven’t invested in.
 More often than not, it is the fault of the group itself (or the management of that group) for not allowing it’s members to become more engaged and invested.
 A person becomes invested in the group once they have contributed something of themselves to it.
 Efforts, finances, thoughts, ideas, blood, sweat and tears all amount to investment.
 And once a person is invested, they then have a level of care, concern and loyalty for the group that can only be bought through one’s own efforts.
 If everyone in the group comes with the same dedication and respect, a comfortable and secure environment is formed.